roberino/RedisSlimClient/README.md

 * To create a pluggable, fault tolerant Redis client for .NET (with a focus on supporting DotNet Core / Standard)
 * A simple, async interface with support for cancellation tokens
-* To support basic Redis operations
+* To implement basic Redis operations
 * To enable fast POCO to Redis mapping
 * To be performant with granular control over thread and socket usage
 * Expose detailed telemetry to enable diagnostic analysis and monitoring